 What payments can't you claim?

 Form T778 isn't designed for some expenses, which may be covered in other tax deduction slips.
-You cannot claim payments made towards the following:
+You cannot claim payments made toward the following:

-Regular program tuition, sports study program and fees related to standard educational costs at an educational institution
+• Regular program tuition, sports study programs, and fees related to standard educational costs at an educational institution

 Get started for free